housseindjirdeh/hdjirdeh.github.io/_posts/2017-09-16-progressive-angular-applications.markdown

 The report consists of a number of audits that validate the aspects of a PWA.
 Let's go over each of these audits and how we can improve each of these areas in our application.

-**This tutorial will reference my Hacker News client as we add a number of different tools to improve it.
+**Note: This tutorial will reference my Hacker News client as we add a number of different tools to improve it.
 However, you can easily follow along and include each tool in your app if you already have an application built with Angular CLI.**

 Network connection is secure
 ==================
-A number of progressive web technologies, such as service workers (which we'll go over in a bit) require a **HTTPS** connection in order to work.
+A number of progressive web technologies, such as service workers (which we'll go over in a bit), require a **HTTPS** connection in order to work.
 The '**S**' at the end, which stands for secure, ensures that the content that you retrieve is secure and cannot be tampered with.

-There are a number of hosting platforms that are protected with HTTPS by default.
-This makes it easy to have your website or application protected.
+There are a number of hosting platforms that are protected with HTTPS by default which makes it easy to have your website or application protected.
 Our Hacker News client is hosted on Firebase and this website is hosted on Github Pages.
-Fortunately, both services allow **HTTPS** encryption.
+Both allow **HTTPS** encryption.

 I wrote a [post]({{ site.url }}/continuous-integration-angular-firebase-travisci) that explains how you can deploy your Angular CLI app with Firebase so please take a look if you're interested.

 Page load performance is fast
 ==================
-To kick things off, let's take a look at how our app loads without any configuration.
+Let's take a look at how our app loads without any configuration.
 To represent mobile users more fairly, we'll use simulated conditions of **a 3G Network** and **a CPU Throttle of 2X slower** thanks to Chrome's Developer Tools.

 ![Network - No Configuration](assets/progressive-angular-applications/network-first.png){: .article-image }